Katanadev/virago-documentation/core-products/farms.md

 - CAKE (1x Rewards)
 - DAI (1x Rewards)

-[Virago] collects a 3% deposit fee to periodically purchase SALT on the market and burn them.
+Virago collects a 3% deposit fee to periodically purchase VIR on the market and burn them.

 This will reduce the supply and pump your bags!